-There will be four standing committees of the Board.
+There will be three standing committees of the Board.
 The Board is expected to adopt written charters for each committee, which will be available on our website.

-Each of the Audit, Compensation and Benefits, Finance and Governance and Nominating Committees are expected to be composed solely of directors who have been determined by the Board of Directors to be independent in accordance with SEC regulations, NYSE listing standards and the Company's Director Independence Standards (including the heightened independence standards for members of the Audit and Compensation and Benefits Committees).
+The table below sets forth what will be the standing Board committees.
+Each of the Audit, Compensation and Benefits, and Governance and Nominating Committees are expected to be composed solely of directors who have been determined by the Board of Directors to be independent in accordance with SEC regulations, NYSE listing standards and the Company's Director Independence Standards (including the heightened independence standards for members of the Audit and Compensation and Benefits Committees).